paulagd/node-server/documentation/data/footer.md

           ```

-          Then, you can code whatever you need to compute the rankin.
+          Then, you can code whatever you need to compute the ranking.
 Finally, you
           should return a `json structure` with the keys `IdSequence` and `Image` as
           it can be seen in the following example.